nedimkarakas/nedimkarakas.github.io/_posts/2018-06-14-Me-vs-Machine-vs-Girlfriend-vs-Dog.md

 # Me vs Machine vs Girlfriend vs Dog
 ### *Predicting the 2018 World Cup in Russia*

-## Introduction / meet the contenders
+## Introduction / Meet The Contenders

 Have you ever wondered who is better at predicting football matches?
 Hardcore superfans, statistics, casual viewers or cute puppies?